serjozhka/Argument_coding_predictability_LTC/README.md

 This repository is licensed under the Creative Commons Attribution 4.0 International License.
 You are free to share and adapt the material, provided appropriate credit is given.

+If you use this dataset, please cite:
+Say, Sergey.
+2026.
+Dataset for “Cross-linguistic argument-coding predictability and the lexical meaning of the verb”.
+GitHub repository.

 # 1_Input_data
 1. Several spreadsheets containing data used as input for the analysis